devrosch/libjdx/README.md

 # libsf

-Library for reading scientific file formats.
+A library for reading scientific data formats.

 ## Prerequisites